braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/content_cards/refreshing_the_feed.md

 platform: Web
 channel: content cards
 page_type: reference
-description: "This reference article describes how to queue a manual refresh of your Content Cards."
+description: "This reference article describes how to queue a manual refresh of your Content Cards for your web application."

 ---